MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-and-Kerala-Flood-Cess-on-Sales.md

 3. Select **Item Code** for goods or **G/L Account** for service sales on **Sales Invoice** line.
 GST Group Code, HSN/SAC Code should not be blank on **Item** or **G/L Account**.

-For example, there is a sales invoice for INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State/Intra-Union Territory transaction) and 1% Kerala Flood Cess has to be charged on the invoice amount.
+For example, there is a sales invoice for INR 10,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction) and 1% Kerala Flood Cess has to be charged on the invoice amount.

 -  GST calculation will appear in the Fact Box, as following: